Yo-kai Watch: Manga and comics

 Six manga adaptations based on the series have been published by Shogakukan.
 A series by Noriyuki Konishi began serialization in CoroCoro Comic from December 15, 2012.
 This series has been licensed by Viz Media under its Perfect Square imprint for its North American releases up to Volume 10, and is now directly from Viz Media as of Volume 11.
-In other countries (like Europe, for example), it is under the Kazé imprint.
+The manga is licensed in French by Kazé.